-An ascent of Nirvana is a serious undertaking, requiring an arduous approach to even get close to the peak.
-The closest legal starting points are a floatplane drop-off at Rabbitkettle Lake, or an overland approach from Tungsten at the end of the rough Nahanni Range Road.
-It then takes days of difficult travel through bogs, brush, talus, and even fifth-class rock just to get to the base of the climb.
+An ascent of Nirvana is a serious undertaking, requiring an arduous approach to even get close to the peak unless helicopters are used.
+The main starting points are a floatplane drop-off at Rabbitkettle or Lonely Lakes, or an overland approach from Tungsten at the end of the rough Nahanni Range Road.
+It then takes days of difficult travel through bogs, brush, talus, and steep rock just to get to the base of the climb.
 Rainy weather and clouds of mosquitoes are common.
 The peak itself is a rock climb in the YDS 5.7 range.

 Parties ascended Nirvana in 1965, 1975, and 1996.
 Later, one ascent was made in 2014 and one in 2016.
 This is not a peak that gets climbed often.